Riddis/vivino_analysis/README.md

 * This project is based on Data aggregation and Visualisation of 'Wiwinio', active wine industry.
 * The company wants to have a better understanding of the wine's market.

-This project is based on the following data sources:

-- A database of wines, ratings, reviews, and keywords from vivino.com
-- A dataset of wine prices scraped from wine-searcher.com

 The project consists of three main parts:

 - Data engineering: Extracting, transforming, and loading the data from different sources into a SQL database.
 Performing data cleaning, validation, and quality checks.
 Creating tables, views, and queries to support the analysis.